mattluongo/mattluongo.github.io/_pages/about.md

 I study large-scale climate dynamics through the lens of physical oceanography with a particular emphasis on coupled ocean-atmosphere interactions and energy transport.
 Check out my publications page for some recent studies.

 I received my PhD as a NASA FINESST Fellow at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) advised by Professors [Shang-Ping Xie](https://sxie.scrippsprofiles.ucsd.edu/) & [Ian Eisenman](https://ieisenman.scrippsprofiles.ucsd.edu/).
-Before graduate school I graduated from Harvard University in 2017 with a joint degree in Earth & Planetary Sciences and Environmental Engineering and then worked as a utility consultant and a research assistant for a land trust.
-In my free time you can find me enjoying and exploring PNW natural spaces or catching live music.
+Before graduate school I graduated from Harvard University in 2017 with a joint degree in Earth & Planetary Sciences and Environmental Engineering, and then worked as a utility consultant and a research assistant for a land trust.
+In my free time you can find me exploring PNW natural spaces or catching live music.

 Feel free to shoot me an email at mluongo(at)uw.edu.